covidatlas/coronadatascraper/docs/sources.md

 ```
 yarn start -l "Alameda County, CA, USA"
 yarn start -l "MN, USA"
-yarn start -l "ESP"
+yarn start -l ESP
 ```

-After the crawler has finished running, look at how many counties, states, and countries were scraped.
-Also look for missing location or population information.
-Finally, look at the output located in the `dist` directory. `data.json` contains all the information the crawler could get from your source. `report.json` provides a report on crawling process. `ratings.json` provides a rating for your source.
+After the crawler has finished running:

+- Look at how many counties, states, and countries were scraped.
+- Look for missing location or population information.
+- Look at the output located in the `dist` directory:
+  `data.json` contains all the information the crawler could get from your source.
+  `report.json` provides a report on crawling process.
+  `ratings.json` provides a rating for your source.